 • Kenya Wheeler

 Health disparities in communities across Richmond are longstanding but many deepened during the pandemic.
-After establishing the HEF, the City of Richmond and RHPHF provided immediate funding to several projects that will have a direct, near-term impact on community health.
-Since then, our partnerships have grown to include 27 unique organizations.
+Through the HEF, the City of Richmond and RHPHF provided immediate funding to several projects that will have a direct, near-term impact on community health.
+Since then, our partnerships have grown to include 27 organizations.

 Crossover Healthcare Ministry